trustoverip/tswg-cesr-specification/spec/spec.md

 #### Small fixed-length raw-size tables

-There are two special tables that are dedicated to the most popular fixed-size raw binary Cryptographic primitive types.
+There are two special tables that are dedicated to the most popular fixed-size raw binary Cryptographic Primitive types.
 These are the most compact, so they optimize bandwidth but only provide a small number of total types.
 In both of these, the text code size equals the number of pad characters, i.e., the pad size.

 ##### One-character fixed-length raw-size table